37 Steady Level-Flight Operations

 Power Available

-This result shows that the available power for flight is reduced by the propeller efficiency \eta_p, i.e., not all of the power at the shaft of the engine can be delivered as useful work to the air by the propeller.
+This result shows that the propeller efficiency \eta_p reduces the available power for flight, i.e., not all of the power at the engine shaft can be delivered as useful work to the air by the propeller.

 so that the brake power needed from the engine will be

-In performance analyses, the brake (shaft) power matters because it is the power that can be delivered at the shaft that ultimately affects the engine’s fuel consumption.
-Obviously, the higher the propeller efficiency then, the lower the brake power required, and so the lower the fuel consumption will be.
+In performance analyses, the brake (shaft) power matters because the power delivered at the shaft ultimately affects the engine’s fuel consumption.
+The higher the propeller efficiency, the lower the brake power required so that the fuel consumption will be lower.
+The power that can be delivered to the air in terms of useful work, which is called airpower, will depend on the propeller’s efficiency.

 Naturally, the power available (from the powerplant) may be greater or less than the power required for flight.
-For example, any excess power available over and above required will allow the airplane to accelerate to a higher airspeed and/or climb to a higher altitude.
+For example, any excess power available over and above that which is otherwise needed for level flight at a given weight, airspeed, and altitude will allow the airplane to accelerate to a higher airspeed and/or climb to a higher altitude.
 For this reason, the airplane’s initial takeoff and climb performance is strongly affected by the power available from the powerplant.

 Power Required